innotrade/enapso-graphdb-admin/README.md

 ## Perform Garbage Collection in your Graph Database Instance

-Perform the garbage collection on the server side to release allocated resources: if security is on then for Garbage Collection user role need to be Adminstrator else operation not performed
+Perform the garbage collection on the server side to release allocated resources: if security is on then the Garbage Collection user role needs to be Administrator else operation is not performed

 ```javascript
 graphDBEndpoint